hashgraph/hedera-mirror-node/docs/monitor.md

 The monitor can be used to publish at very high TPS, with a single monitor being able to max out the current capability of the Hedera network.
 To publish at higher rates, the `hedera.mirror.monitor.publish.connections` property will need to be increased.
 For example, to achieve 10K TPS we set the number of connections to 1000.
 Please adjust accordingly per your needs.
-Each connection will open a persistent gRPC channel to one of configured Hedera nodes.
+Each connection will open a persistent gRPC channel to one of the Hedera nodes.
 The transaction publisher will round-robin this list of connections to determine which node to send to, ensuring the load is distributed evenly across all nodes.

 The `type` property specifies which transaction type to publish.
 It also affects which `properties` need to be specified, with different transaction types requiring different properties to be set.
 See the